-As we emerge from, now more than a year of isolation, many of us are reconnecting with the types of shared lives we once led.
-For many of us, that means we are beginning to gather once more in public spaces.
-This has us thinking about (and appreciating) what can be considered one of the simplest, but most crucial parts of our public realm: seating.
-We think that the humble bench or chair can be a foundation for almost everything that happens in our public spaces, mostly because providing a comfortable place to sit is the starting point for the social life we all crave.
+We believe that one of the simplest, but most crucial parts of our public realm is seating.
+The humble bench or chair can be a foundation for almost everything that happens in our public spaces, mostly because providing a comfortable place to sit is the starting point for the social life we all crave.

 The primary purpose of public seating should be the convenience and comfort of the people using it.
 Unfortunately, much of the seating we see in public spaces all over the world is cold, hard, uncomfortable, inaccessible, and/or located in the wrong place.
 Meanwhile, a well-designed, well-located bench sets the stage for lively activity along a sidewalk, in a park, or along a waterfront.